The Ritz-Carlton Dallas, Las Colinas

 The Ritz-Carlton Dallas, Las Colinas is a golf resort in Irving, Texas, United States.
-The resort contains a 431-room hotel, two restaurants, lounge bars, a spa, swimming pool, gym, tennis courts and two golf courses, featuring a Tournament Players Club course, TPC Las Colinas, that hosted the PGA Tour's annual AT&T Byron Nelson from 1983-2017.
+The resort contains a 431-room hotel, two restaurants, lounge bars, a spa, swimming pool, gym, tennis courts and two golf courses, featuring a Tournament Players Club course, TPC Las Colinas, that hosted the PGA Tour's annual AT&T Byron Nelson from 1983 to 2017.

 History

 The Four Seasons Resort and Club Dallas at Las Colinas was originally developed and owned by USAA Real Estate Company.
 The golf club opened first, in 1983, while the adjoining Four Seasons Hotel opened in 1986.

 California-based investment firm BentleyForbes bought the resort from USAA in 2006 for $200 million.
 BentleyForbes borrowed $175 million against the hotel that same year and invested $60 million in renovations, right before the 2008 financial crisis and the Great Recession caused business at the hotel to drop significantly.
 BentleyForbes's lenders foreclosed on the hotel in 2010 and sold it at auction on June 1, 2010, after BentleyForbes missed multiple mortgage payments.
 The lenders themselves bought the property, for $122 million, placing it under the control of CW Capital Asset Management.

 CW sold the resort to Blackstone Inc. in 2014 for $150 million.
 Blackstone sold it to Extell Development Co. in 2018 for $235 million.
 Extell sold it to Partners Group and Trinity Fund Advisors in 2022.

-Marriott International assumed management on December 15, 2022 and the resort was rebranded The Las Colinas Resort, Dallas as a temporary name during a $55 million renovation.
+Marriott International assumed management on December 15, 2022, and the resort was rebranded The Las Colinas Resort, Dallas as a temporary name during a $55 million renovation.
 The Interior was done by Jeffrey Beers International and Leo A Daly.
 It was renamed The Ritz-Carlton Dallas, Las Colinas on January 23, 2024.